Install Using GitHub Actions in AWS

 • Open egov-demo-secrets.yaml

-• Replace ssh_private_key (note: please make sure the private key is indented as given)
+• Search for PRIVATE KEY and replace from -----BEGIN RSA PRIVATE KEY----- to -----BEGIN RSA PRIVATE KEY----- with private_key generated (note: please make sure the private key is indented as given)

 • Add the public_key to your GitHub account - Git guide